tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <h2 id="git">Git and GitLab</h2>

 <h5>SSH key</h5>
 <p><a href="https://git-scm.com/doc">Git</a> is a VCS (version control system) that helps us to track versions as well as contributions in projects, and <a href="https://about.gitlab.com/">GitLab</a> is a web-based DevOps tool that provides a Git-repository manager, issue-tracking and CI/CD pipeline features.
-Since I had access to my GitLab repository from the very first class, and before I already generated an SSH key that links to my personal GitLab account, the process became quite simple.
+Since I had access to my GitLab repository from the very first class, and before I already generated an <a href="https://en.wikipedia.org/wiki/Ssh-keygen">SSH key</a> that links to my personal GitLab account, the process became quite simple.
 All I need to do was to copy the SSH key in the personal GitLab account and paste it into my gitlab.fabcloud.org account as an existing key.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-1.png" class="img-fluid w-100"/>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-2.png" class="img-fluid w-100"/>